Sara Errani: 2025: Retirement in singles, three mixed titles

-During the season, at 38 years old, Errani was recognized as the most-awarded player on the WTA Tour, with seven titles to her name.
+Errani and Vavassori also defended their US Open mixed doubles title, overcoming Iga Świątek and Casper Ruud in the final.
+At the China Open, she and Paolini defeated Miyu Kato and Fanny Stollár in the final to claim their third WTA 1000 trophy of the year.

+With Paolini, she qualified for the doubles event at the WTA Finals in Riyadh.
+Despite going into the tournament as top seeds, they were eliminated in the group stages.

+2026: Miami doubles final

+In March at the Miami Open, Errani and Jasmine Pasolini were runners-up in the doubles, losing in the final to Kateřina Siniaková and Taylor Townsend.

 Playing style

 During the 2012 season, and for a few years after, Errani became known for producing a high first-serve percentage, being no.1 on the year-end statistics.
 Having won multiple titles on clay, she is widely recognized as a clay-court specialist and is known for her use of strategy on the surface, including her tendency to position herself well and to return serves early.
 Being a doubles specialist as well, she is noted for her speed around the court and for hitting the ball with a lot of spin, as well as for her deep and loopy groundstrokes.